USCbiostats/annoq-site/docs/_docs/tutorials/ui-query.md

 #### 1.1.4 rsID query

 Select "rsID" from the dropdown menu.
-Current system allsows user to input a single rsID and retrieve annotations.
+Current system allows user to input a single rsID and retrieve annotations.

 #### 1.1.5 General Keyword Search